genehack/terraform-genehack-blog/README.md

 * `not_found_response_path`: response path for the file that should be served on 404.
 Default to `/404.html`, but can be e.x. `/index.html` for single page applications.
-* `trusted_signers`: (Optional) List of AWS account IDs that are allowed to create signed URLs for this distribution.
-May contain `self` to indicate the account where the distribution is created in.
 * `forward_query_string`: (Optional) Forward the query string to the origin.
 Default value = `false`
 * `price_class`: (Optional) The price class that corresponds with the